Record #: 4966

 Facilities provided by the veterinary practice:

 VAHS has a newly constructed office and warehouse located near Crossfield, Alberta, Canada.
-All field staff are provided a truck with equipped vet box when on duty.
+All vets are provided a truck with fully equipped vet box.

-Other Personnel : 6 Veterinarians (2 with post-graduate training, 1 with board certification); 2 Registered Veterinary Technologists; 3 Field Service Assistants; 3 Administrative Staff
+Other Personnel : 6 Veterinarians (1 with post-graduate training and board certification); 3 Registered Veterinary Technologists (1 with AVTCP production medicine specialty credentials); 3 Field Service Assistants; 4 Administrative Staff

 Practice strengths and emphasis of the business: